dijasila/GPAW/doc/install/Linux/Niflheim/Niflheim.rst

 6. If you prefer to use a personal setup's directory follow :ref:`installationguide_setup_files`.

-When updating the gpaw code in the future (only the `devel` version
+When updating the gpaw code in the future:
-- don't update GPAW versions installed for a given project!):

 - Go to the :envvar:`GPAW_HOME` directory and run::